dvk-net/django-brpl/README.md

 # django-brpl - New Django project with one command!

+# Not tested on Windows!
 [Documentation](https://dvk-net.github.io/django-brpl/)

 a collection of scripts to roll out Django projects localy:

+## Requirements:
+ - Docker, compose (actually optional if docker and compose sections have `generate: false`)
+ - Python3

 ## How to use